aroy314/ttn_to_opensensors/README.md

 # ttn_to_opensensors
-go project to connect TheThignsNetwork to OpenSensors
+go project to connect TheThingsNetwork to OpenSensors

 ## set up
 * create your device+topic on opensensors website